GarvitOfficial/canvas/README.md

 # Canvas

 A minimal, high‑performance drawing app focused on simplicity.
 Full‑screen black canvas, compact toolbar, smooth pen strokes, eraser that removes entire strokes, undo, clear, screenshot.
+Created to help myself sketch, plan, and think quickly on a clean canvas.
+With
+1. Zero friction: open in a browser, no preinstallation or dependencies.
+2. Minimal UI so focus stays on work, not configuration.
+3. Fast and smooth strokes suitable for ideation and notes.

 ## Features